FR4 PCB: The FR4 Thermal Conductivity Guide for Your Circuit Board

 FR4 thermal conductivity

 Just like the light-emitting diode, which served exclusively as an indicator lamp for decades, PCB has also left its shadowy existence and has rapidly advanced to a multifunctional element within an electronic system.
 However, along with the development of integration technology, the total power density of electronic components continues to increase, but the physical size of electronic components and electronic devices is designed to be smaller and smaller that would cause the increased heat flux density around the device, which would affect the performance of electronic components, so it is necessary to find a more efficient way to manage the thermal conductivity.
-In this blog, we will focus on the FR4 PCB thermal conductivity as it is one of the most widely used PCBs.
+In this blog, we will focus on the FR4 thermal conductivity as it is one of the most widely used PCB materials.

-Technical Characteristics of FR4 PCB Thermal Conductivity
+Technical Characteristics of FR4 Thermal Conductivity

 fr4 thermal property